A Survey of Deep Learning for Complex Speech Spectrograms: Training Strategies and Loss Functions

 Given the critical importance of the magnitude spectrogram in a wide array of evaluation metrics, many studies have investigated the integration of penalties with magnitude and complex-domain losses.
 For instance, \cite{fu_szu_wei_multi_task_complex_MLSP_2017} introduced a multi-metric loss function that incorporates the L2-norm of the complex spectrogram along with log-spectral distortion.
 Despite this innovative approach, the reported performance improvements were modest, possibly due to an imbalance among the different terms within the composite loss function.

 \cite{wangzhongqiu_loss_ICASSP_2020} further advanced the field by proposing a loss function that applies the L1 loss to the real, imaginary and magnitude spectrograms.
-Its effectiveness has been validated in multiple domains, including speech resynthesis (\cite{CRVAE_yuying_xie}), speech enhancement (\cite{wangheming_enhancement_ICASSP_2022_bone_air}), and speech separation (\cite{compensation_IEEESignalLetters_Wang_Jonathan}).
+Its effectiveness has been validated in multiple domains, including speech resynthesis (\cite{CRVAE_yuying_xie}), speech enhancement (\cite{wangheming_enhancement_ICASSP_2022_bone_air}), and speaker separation (\cite{compensation_IEEESignalLetters_Wang_Jonathan}).
 The promising performance improvements achieved by this multi-domain loss functions have spurred further research into loss function design.
 Several subsequent studies have explored this topic, including theoretical analyses (\cite{compensation_IEEESignalLetters_Wang_Jonathan}) and experimental comparisons (\cite{braun2021consolidated}) to gain deeper insight into effectiveness.
-For instance, \cite{compensation_IEEESignalLetters_Wang_Jonathan} provided a theoretically analysis of the performance improvement, framing it as a compensation problem.
+For instance, \cite{compensation_IEEESignalLetters_Wang_Jonathan} provided a theoretical analysis of the performance improvement, framing it as a compensation problem.
 Let $S(l,k)$ and $\hat{S}(l,k)$ denote the ground truth and the estimated spectrogram bin, respectively.
 In general, phase estimation is challenging, meaning that $\angle \hat{S}(l,k)$ can deviate significantly from $\angle {S}(l,k)$, especially when the input signal has a low SNR.
 If the phase error $\angle S(l,k)-\angle \hat{S}(l,k)$ exceeds $\pi / 2$, loss functions that consider only the direct distance $S(l,k)-\hat{S}(l,k)$ may drive the network to predict near-zero magnitudes, i.e. $|\hat{S}(l,k)|$ approaching zero, ultimately leading to ineffective predictions.
 This explains why training solely with phase-aware losses alone does not yield strong performance on magnitude-sensitive metrics such as PESQ and ESTOI.
 Incorporating a magnitude loss into the total loss function helps mitigate this issue by encouraging the DNN to achieve a balanced optimization in both complex and magnitude domains.
 Moreover, \cite{braun2021consolidated} investigated the impact of various loss functions on evaluation performance in a lightweight RNN architecture for online speech enhancement.
 Their study demonstrated that combining magnitude-only and phase-aware losses consistently led to performance improvements.
 Additionally, they found that using compressed spectrals as features can further enhance performance, which is consistent with the results from \cite{Andong_Li_JASA_importance_of_compression}.
+Subsequently, the design of loss functions has been extended to incorporate penalties in multiple domains.
+For example, \cite{loss_triple_wang2021neural} proposed an objective function under a cascade architecture, which combines mask-based, complex-domain, and time-domain components.